Odiambo/odipie/adv_promptGuide.md

-# Quick Guide on Prompt Engineering
+# 📦Odiambo Guide on Prompt Engineering

 ## Understanding Output Configuration and Model Interfaces

 Before diving into prompting strategies, it's important to understand the relationship between prompt design and the context in which a language model is accessed.
 The format and structure of the output are highly dependent on two factors: the output configuration and the method of access.
+ '

 ### Output Configuration

 Output configuration governs the expected format of a model’s response.
 This can include: